DirecTV: DirecTV for Business

 Starting with the launch of its bars and restaurants unit in the 1990s, DirecTV has become an alternative for commercial establishments to show sports games under license by streaming services.
 This provides a loophole in the streaming providers' terms of service that normally prohibit their use in commercial establishments where the business makes money.
 In addition, these establishments do not have to reconfigure their systems to accommodate a streaming-only platform.

 Beginning in 2021, DirecTV for Business became an exclusive provider of ESPN+ for Business, which carries limited live sporting events that are otherwise streamed on an ESPN+ consumer account.
 This package is sold directly by Joe Hand Promotions.
 On August 23, 2022, Amazon and DirecTV for Business entered into a multi-year carriage agreement to broadcast Thursday Night Football only to business customers at no extra cost.
 In 2023, DirecTV for Business signed an exclusive deal with Apple TV+ to broadcast MLS Season Pass and Friday Night Baseball, which both packages include in-market and out of market teams from each respective league, to its business customers only.
 Later in 2023, it was also announced that DirecTV for Business would retain the rights to NFL Sunday Ticket for business customers only.
+This service was extended in 2026 through new multi-year terms, with DirecTV for Business handling sales, marketing and nationwide distribution of EverPass’ commercial rights portfolio.

 In 2023, DirecTV for Business deployed its first satellite receiver, the H26K.

 In July 2024, DirecTV for Business announced a new next-generation set-top box as part of its Advanced Entertainment Platform, which delivers a mix of live TV, app-based, and on-demand content.